-MUS 1000 Music Fundamentals (2)
+MUS 1001 Music Fundamentals I (2)

 This course allows the acquisition of fundamental knowledge of the structures of western music and keyboard harmony.
 Students will learn to recognize musical notation; recognize, write, sight sing, and play (on keyboard) scales; intervals and triads; and learn basic music vocabulary.
-The course is offered each year and is taken by music students who do not pass the music theory placement examination.
-May be repeated for credit.
+The course is the first of a two-semester course of study and is taken fall semester by music students who do not pass the music theory placement examination.